Liyubov/data_analysis_for_social_good/README.md

 # Data analysis methods

-Here we apply the following data analysis methods to work on various problems.
+Here we apply some standard data analysis methods to analyze and visualize the data for social good.
 The methods we are using are mostly based on:

 1. network theory